 Upper Eagle Regional Water Authority (UERWA) is pleased to present this Consumer Confidence Report, which details the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
-This report, and the Eagle River Water & Sanitation District's 2016 Consumer Confidence Report, is available online at uerwa.org.
+This report, and the Eagle River Water & Sanitation District's 2018 Consumer Confidence Report, is available online at uerwa.org.

 For most of the year, we treat surface water from the Eagle River in our Avon treatment plant, which can produce 10 million gallons per day.
 A 5 million-gallon-per-day microfiltration treatment plant in Edwards also provides water to the area.
 The system is supplemented with four wells in the Eagle River Alluvial Aguifer in the Edwards area. which can produce 650, 500, 230, and 90 gallons per minute (the equivalent of 0.940, 0.720, 0.331, and 0.130 million gallons per day, respectively).
 The Ranch (west) side of Cordillera also runs seven small wells which can produce approximately 450 gallons per minute (0.65 million gallons per day) to supplement that area.
 A connection to the Vail well water system through Dowd Junction can supply up to 2.3 million gallons per day to the UERWA.
+This water exchange typically occurs in the spring and the fall.